 Charity utilizes a person-centered, holistic approach to therapy.
 She has fifteen years of experience working with individuals and families struggling with mental health and substance abuse issues.

-Kaelee provides mental health counseling to children, adolescents, and adults.
+Kaelee provides mental health counseling to children over 6 and their families, adolescents, and adults.

-Areas of practice include trauma, anxiety disorders, depression, mood/emotion regulation, attachment disorders, relationship struggles, behavioral difficulties, stress management, and difficult life changes.
+Areas of practice include: recovery from trauma, anxiety disorders, depression, mood/emotion regulation, attachment disorders, relationship struggles, behavioral difficulties, stress management, and difficult life changes.

 Master of Social Work: UW Madison